menandmice/micetro_docs/support.rst

 * Do you have any logfiles or screenshots available that might help diagnose the problem?

-* In which part of the Men&Mice Suite did the issue come up?
+* In which part of Micetro did the issue come up?
 E.g. Management Console, DNS/DHCP Controller, Men&Mice Central, Web Interface?

 Send an email to us
 -------------------